ropensci/MODIStsp/cran-comments.md

 There were no ERRORs, WARNINGs

-There is a NOTE related to suggeting a orphaned package (gWidgets) I received a mail from Prof. Ripley about that recently.
+There is a NOTE/Warning (depending on platform) related to suggeting a orphaned package (gWidgets) I received a mail from Prof. Ripley about that recently.
 As suggested, I temporarily moved gWidgets to suggests and use it conditionally for the time being, with the intention of removing the dependency in the next MODIstsp release by switching to a Shiny-based GUI.

 ## Note on installation on macos